frlender/Jandas/API.md

         closed='right',step=1}:RollingOptions
         ={}):SeriesRolling
 ```
 Provide rolling window calculations.
 The parameters work exactly the same as in [pandas.Series.rolling](https://pandas.pydata.org/docs/reference/api/pandas.Series.rolling.html).
 The `SeriesRolling` object only implements the `sum` method for now.
 But you can do other rolling calculations by calling the `apply` method.
 The `fn` argument of the `apply` method can be a string that is a valid method name of the `Series` class.
-The method must reduce a `Series` object into a scalar value like `mean`,`sum` and `max`.
-To calculate mean for each window, you can do `ss.rolling(window).apply('mean')`. `win_type` is not currently supported.
+This method must reduce a `Series` object into a scalar value like `mean`,`sum` and `max`.
+As an example,to calculate mean for each window, you can do `ss.rolling(window).apply('mean')`. `win_type` is not currently supported.
+If `keepNaN` is `true`, the input to the `fn` function will include `NaN` values, which might be useful for weighted rolling calculations.
+If `fn` is a string, `keepNaN` will always be `false`.

 \